3dcitydb/3dcitydb-mkdocs/README.md

 2. **Make your changes**: Edit the documentation files in the `docs/` directory as needed
 3. **Commit changes**: Commit your updates to the release branch
 4. **Push updates**: Push the changes to the remote repository
-5. **Automatic redeployment**: The CI workflow will automatically trigger and redeploy the updated documentation for that version
+5. **Automatic redeployment**: The CI workflow will automatically trigger and:
+   - Redeploy the updated documentation for that version
+   - Update the git tag to point to the latest commit
+   - Update the corresponding GitHub release

 **Important notes:**

 - The version is automatically derived from the branch name
+- GitHub releases and git tags are created/updated automatically for release branches
+- Git tags are force-updated to always point to the latest commit on release branches
 - Content updates preserve the existing version number and aliases
 - The documentation will be redeployed with the same version identifier
 - If updating the current `latest` version, the changes will be immediately visible on the default documentation site